1. Is the Mountain Ride good for beginner riders?

-There is not a mass start for this event so you can access the routes at any time during the stated route hours below.
+Routes open at different times each day.
+There is not a mass start for this event so you can access the routes at any time during the stated route hours.
 If you leave before the routes open or you are still on the routes after they have closed, we cannot provide you with support services.
 The first rest stop on the routes will open approximately 15 minutes after the rotues officially open.
 Refer to your route cue sheets and maps for the open/close hours of each rests stop.

 7. Do I have to finish riding by a certain time each day?

 The routes have a closing time each day.
-At that time, all services including rest stops, directional signage and SAG support will end.
+At that time, all services including rest stops and SAG support will end.

 8. What is there to do when I'm not riding?